swarm-game/swarm/README.md

     - Creative mode places no restrictions: program robots to your heart's content using whatever language features you want, without worrying about collecting resources.
-    - In Challenge mode, you attempt to program robots in order to solve pre-designed puzzles or challenges.
+    - There are also challenge scenarios where you attempt to program robots in order to solve pre-designed puzzles or challenges.
-    - (**TBD**) Hardcore mode is like Classic mode, but you start with only a limited number of robots.
-If they get stuck or you run out of resources, it's game over!
-    - (**TBD**) Future versions might also have multiplayer modes, with co-op or PvP play over a network...?
+    - Future versions might also have multiplayer modes, with co-op or PvP play over a network...?

 Installing and Playing
 ======================